NEH Summer Stipend 2023

 - Names and titles of two referees (do not include letters for the internal review committee)

-To submit your application for internal review, please email a single PDF to firstname.lastname@example.org
+To submit your application for internal review, please email your proposal as a single PDF to firstname.lastname@example.org

 PROPOSAL NARRATIVE (3 pages)

 The narrative provides a comprehensive framework and description of all aspects of the proposed project.
 It should not assume specialized knowledge and should be free of technical terms and jargon.
-Use the following section headings.
+Be sure to use the following section headings.
+The NEH Notice of Funding Opportunity explains the review criteria that will be used to evaluate each section.

 Significance and contribution